chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

    automate-ctl migrate-compliance --debug

-* First migration step is to ensure that previously uploaded profiles are cached in ElasticSearch.
-This takes a few seconds per profile.
+* First ensure that your previously uploaded profiles are cached in ElasticSearch.
+Storing each profile in memory takes a few seconds per profile.

-* Next, old reports are migrated at a rate of 15 per second, with the total number of reports being displayed when the migration is started.
-For example:
+* Second, migrate the old profiles to the new system using ``automate-ctl migrate-compliance --debug``.
+The process moves 15 profiles per second, with the total number of reports displayed at the start of the migration.
+Your output will look something like this:

 .. code-block:: bash